-Before disabling SSH password authentication make sure you can login to your server without a password and the user you a logging in with has sudo privileges.
+Before disabling the SSH password authentication make sure you can log in to your server without a password and the user you are logging in with has sudo privileges.

 The following tutorials describe how to configure sudo access:

-Log into your server with SSH keys, either as a user with sudo privileges or root:
+Log into your remote server with SSH keys, either as a user with sudo privileges or root:

 PasswordAuthentication no ChallengeResponseAuthentication no UsePAM no

 Once you are done save the file and restart the SSH service.

 On Ubuntu or Debian servers, run the following command:

 On CentOS or Fedora servers, run the following command: